Cupressus sempervirens: Habitats

 Cupressus sempervirens grows primarily in places with wet winters and hot summers; in the spring and autumn, the tree grows out its roots, stems, and leaves.
 Like most plants, it requires light for such growth.
 Because the tree must survive wet winters and hot, dry summers, its roots are adapted to be stout and shallow for easier gathering of the nutrients in the soil.
 The roots are adapted to function in both acidic and alkaline soils.

 In culture

 Iran

 Stylized Cypress Trees from Persepolis, Shiraz, Iran.
 One of the three varieties of C. sempervirens native to Iran is called the Shirazi Cypress.

 In Persian, C. sempervirens is called the "Graceful Cypress" (sarv-e nāz), and has a strong presence in culture, poetry and gardens.
 It bears several metaphors, including the "graceful figure and stately gait of [the] beloved".
 Iranians considered cypress to be a relic of Zoroaster.
 A Zoroastrian tradition recorded by Daqiqi maintains that King Vishtaspa, after converting to Zoroastrianism, ordered a cypress brought from paradise by Zoroaster to be planted near the first fire temple.

-The oldest living cypress is possibly the Sarv-e-Abarkooh in Iran's Yazd Province.
-Its age has been claimed to be approximately 4,000 years, though there is no scientific evidence for this claim.
+The oldest living cypress is possibly the Sarv-e-Abarkooh in Iran's Yazd Province; it is estimated to be approximately 4,000 years old, although its exact age has not been determined.